microsoft/fluentui/packages/react-components/react-swatch-picker-preview/docs/Spec.md

 ## Background

 A SwatchPicker is used in graphic and text editors.
-It displays color, image and pattern options as a row or a grid.
+It allows user to choose a needed color, image or pattern.

 The SwatchPicker can be integrated within a popover or used as a standalone feature.